Australia's Coles flags climate challenge as floods push up inflation | Headlines

 "We're very alert to the (fact) that the climate is changing, and we're doing a lot of work around how do we secure supply better, to manage our way through these various things that will ... continue to happen over the next 10 years," Coles CEO Steven Cain told analysts on a call.
 So far, most disruption brought by floods was related to access to farms rather than destroying entire crops, but Cain said it was not clear what the quality of the fruit would be.

-Total comparable sales, which include liquor and a chain of service station stores which Coles sold during the quarter, came in at A$10.2 billion ($6.52 billion), up 1.8%.
-Coles shares fell 3% by mid-session, against a flat overall market, as investors weighed the impact of inflation, which economists also blame on soaring energy prices, on profit growth.
+Total comparable sales revenue, which include liquor and a chain of service station stores that Coles sold during the quarter, came in at A$10.2 billion ($6.52 billion), up 1.8%.
+Coles shares fell 3% by mid-session, against a flat overall market, as analysts weighed the impact of inflation, which economists also blame on soaring energy prices, on profit growth.

+The end of pandemic-era stockpiling had likely contributed to declining sales volumes but "trading down is likely contributing to this as well," Ord Minett analysts wrote in a note, referring to buying cheaper products.
+Shares of larger rival Woolworths Group Ltd, which reports September quarter sales on Nov.
+3, were also down 3%.
+At its annual meeting, Woolworths CEO Brad Banducci said inflation remained a concern and the company expected the operating environment to remain challenging.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)